Nevada

 • A tribal ID number (valid only for in-person registration)

-If you do not have an acceptable form of ID, contact your county clerk or registrar of voters’ office, which can assign you a unique number to use to vote.
+If you do not have an acceptable form of ID, contact your County Clerk/Registrar of Voters’ office, which can assign you a unique number to use to vote.

 If your license or ID card does not reflect your current address, you’ll also need to provide proof of residence with a utility bill, paycheck, bank statement or other acceptable document listed on the secretary of state’s website.